does the event open?

 be a bus service to the train station?

 Yes, there shall be a dedicated Tiger Day shuttle bus from the train station this year.
-Please see our timetable posted on the Tiger Day event page for further detail.
+Please see the timetable here.

 event accessible to people in wheelchairs?